yetty123/SurviveTheInfected/README.md

 Install Unity web player to play game.
 Run the game in Firefox (recommended); more information in References

 ### Navigation :
-W - Move Forward, A - Move Left, S - Move Backward, D - Move Right, Shift - Sprint. <Mouse> - Look Around UI Guide : Click on Start to play the game.
+W - Move Forward, A - Move Left, S - Move Backward, D - Move Right, Shift - Sprint, V - Zoom, <Mouse> - Look Around UI Guide : Click on Start to play the game.
 If dead, click on Try Again? to retry the game.
 Similarly, Play Again? to play the game again after winning

 ### Game Rules :